fivdi/onoff/README.md

 ##### read([callback])
-- [callback] - An optional completion callback that gets two arguments (err, value), where err is reserved for an error object and value is the number 0 or 1 and represents the state of the GPIO.
-If there is no callback specified function returns a promise which if successfull resolves to the same two values
+- [callback] - An optional completion callback that gets two arguments (err, value), where err is reserved for an Error object and value is the number 0 or 1 and represents the state of the GPIO.

 Read GPIO value asynchronously.
+If no completion callback is specified read returns a Promise which resolves to the value of the GPIO on success or rejects with an Error object on failure.

 Note that most systems support readback of GPIOs configured as outputs.
 The read method can therefore be invoked for any GPIO, irrespective of whether it